apache/zeppelin/docs/interpreter/cassandra.md

 ## Interpreter Configuration

 To configure the **Cassandra** interpreter, go to the **Interpreter** menu and scroll down to change the parameters.
 The **Cassandra** interpreter is using the official **[Datastax Java Driver for Apache Cassandra]®** and most of the parameters are used to configure the Java driver

-Below are the configuration parameters and their default values.
+Below are the configuration parameters supported by interpreter and their default values.

  <table class="table-configuration">
    <tr>